vlad-crab/vlad-crab/README.md

 ### Hi there 👋

-🌱 I’m currently learning Python, C#, JavaScript, nodejs, CSS
+🌱 I’m currently learning Python, C#, nodejs

 📫 How to reach me: